Alluxio/alluxio/docs/Running-Tachyon-on-VirtualBox.md

 * **Install VirtualBox**.

+* **Install Ansible**.
+[Installation Guide](http://docs.ansible.com/intro_installation.html#installation).
+Version 1.5 and higher is recommended for ssh speedup.

 ## Configure

-Configure Tachyon Version you want to deploy, refer to [this doc](Running-Specific-Tachyon-Commit-Via-Vagrant.html)
+Configure Version of Tachyon or Spark you want to deploy, refer to [this doc](Running-Specific-Version-Of-Tachyon-Or-Spark-Via-Vagrant.html)

 Provide your desired Tachyon cluster configuration.
 A sample configuration can be found in `tachyon/deploy/vagrant/conf/init.yml.[hdfs2|hdfs1|glusterfs]`.
 Link or copy it to `tachyon/deploy/vagrant/init.yml`.